 A table saw withstands longer and wider materials, and it is ideal for materials that require longer cuts.
-There are table saws that come with additional shelf space, and it has onboard accessory storage that keeps extra blades, the miter gauge, and the rip fence.
+There are table saws with additional shelf space, and it has onboard accessory storage that keeps extra blades, the miter gauge, and the rip fence.

 You connect your tool to a dust management system that keeps you healthy from diseases caused by inhaling saw dust.
 The blade on a table saw is fixed.
 The height is adjustable as you raise it lower or higher, depending on the thickness of the wood you are working on.

 The blade is stationary.
 For accuracy, the blade guard and rails guide the material.
 There are four types of table saws.
 These are the bench, contractor, cabinet, and hybrid table saw.
-The contractor and the cabinet table saws are portable and meant for household activities.
+The contractor and the cabinet table saws are portable for household activities.

 A table saw makes Crosscuts, ripping cuts, dado cuts, bevel cuts, fine rabbets, grooves cuts, and kerf cutting.
 Use the right blade and keep the saw clean and the environment.
 Every saw cut requires a supplementary tool.